 The anticipated outcome of this phase is a preferred design.

-In this phase of the community engagement process, the City will share the preferred design with the community.
+In this phase the City will share the preferred design for the park with the community on this page and with those subscribed to the project mailing list.
 Once the preferred design is confirmed, it will guide future park improvements.

 The anticipated outcome of this phase is the refined preferred design.